Resettlement to Germany of Iraqi refugees in Syria gets under way

 "Germany has set an important example to ensure that especially vulnerable Iraqi refugees can plan their future life in peace and safety.
 The resettlement of these refugees is a valuable contribution to international refugee protection," UNHCR Regional Representative Wilbert van Hövell said after their arrival.
 "The commitment and support received by the German authorities and civil society deserve our explicit appreciation," he added.

-Germany, a long-time financial contributor to UNHCR, has resettled tens of thousands of refugees from South America, Asia and Europe in recent decades.
+Germany, a long-time financial contributor to UNHCR, has received tens of thousands of refugees from around the world in recent decades.
 The government's decision to establish a programme for Iraqis from the region has been welcomed as a sign of burden-sharing.
 The names of those accepted for resettlement were forwarded to Germany by UNHCR.

 Priority was given to refugees from persecuted minorities, vulnerable cases with specific medical needs, traumatized victims of persecution as well as female-headed households who have family in Germany.